Goal: Maximize QxK^T kernel throughput on H200

 The Weco Platform is live.
 Install the CLI with pip install weco

 , run it against your evaluation script, and watch every experiment stream to the Dashboard in real time.
 Want a voice in new features?
-Join the waitlist and help shape what we build next.
+Join the newsletter and help shape what we build next.